Student visa requirements for the US

 SEVIS fee and I-20 form collection

 Once you pay the SEVIS fee, you are given an I-20 form from your new school or college.
 Duly fill the form and bring along for your F-1 interview.

 VISA fee and form collection

 Pay your visa fee at the designated bank and collect the visa form.
 Duly fill the form and bring along for your interview.

 P.S: You can move to the US only 30 days before the start date of your program.

 Applying for your US student visa online

-You’ll have to apply for your student visa application online using the US Embassy and Consulates India website(https://in.usembassy.gov/visas/nonimmigrant-visas/).
+You’ll have to apply for your student visa application online using the US Embassy and Consulates India website.
 You can apply up to 120 days before your intended date of program’s start date.
 Remember to pay your visa fee and SEVIS fee to schedule your appointment and complete your visa documents respectively.

 How can IDP help with visa applications?

 If you’re an IDP student with an offer letter from any of our partner institutions in the US, we can advise you on how to go about the entire process.
-We’ll make sure you are fully informed on the latest visa requirements and conditions; and also help you prepare the right documents for your submission.
+We’ll make sure you are fully informed on the latest visa requirements and conditions; also help you prepare the right documents for your submission.

-Our team will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
-In fact, to reduce the hassle, we can also help with certifying, translating and couriering your documents.
+Our team of experts will direct you to the official websites and to authorised immigration representatives to ensure you have the latest applications forms and guidance.
+To reduce the hassle, we can also help to certify, translate and courier your documents.

-As an applicant from outside the US, you will have to pay US$160 as your visa fee (do check the latest fee when applying (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/fees-visa-services.html).
+As an applicant from outside the US, you will have to pay US$160 as an application visa fee (do check the latest fee when applying here).